lewagon/data-engineering-setup/_partials/ubuntu_vm_test.md

 kubectl get po -A
 ```

-Should return something similar too:
+Should return something similar to:

 ```
 NAMESPACE     NAME                               READY   STATUS    RESTARTS      AGE